-Pulmonary complications may occur secondary to blood clots (pulmonary emboli), fat deposits (fat emboli), pneumonia, or partial collapse of the lungs after general anesthesia.
+Pulmonary complications may occur subsequent to blood clots (pulmonary emboli), fat deposits (fat emboli), pneumonia, or partial collapse of the lungs after general anesthesia.
 Pulmonary emboli can be life threatening or fatal in some circumstances.
-Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs, which may result in death.
+Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs, causing a major blood clot that may result in death.
 It is important to discuss with your physician any past history of swelling in your legs or blood clots that may contribute to this condition.
 Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
 If you experience shortness of breath, chest pains, or unusual heartbeats, seek medical attention immediately.
-Should any of these complications occur, you may require hospitalization and additional treatments.
+Should any of these complications occur, you may require hospitalization and additional treatment.